HildoBijl/stepwise/frontend/src/ui/inputs/fieldInputs/textInputs/FloatUnitInput/README.md

 ## Options

-The options are identical to the Float field.
+The options are identical to the PrecisionNumber field.

 - `positive`: When set to true (default false) only positive numbers are allowed.
 - `allowPower`: When set to false (default true) no power ` * 10^x` is allowed.